 Unexpected expenses may arise, so having a miscellaneous fund for small purchases, toiletries, or unforeseen costs can be helpful.
 Set aside at least USD 500 to USD 1,000 as an emergency fund for unexpected expenses during the Everest Base Camp trek.

-Everest Base Camp trek solo or with a trekking company like us?
+Cost difference to Everest Base Camp trek solo or with a trekking company?

-Everest Base Camp trek costs with an international company or a local Nepali trekking company
+Everest Base Camp trek costs with an international company or a local company.

 Everest Base Camp trekking with an international company is expensive due to higher overhead costs, including staff salaries, marketing, and administrative expenses.
 However, local Nepali trekking companies like us typically offer more affordable prices as we have lower overhead costs.